Nelson Lodge: Early land grants and farms

 William Wells was one of Sydney's new wealthy class.
 Born in Suffolk England in 1796 he was brought to trial in the Suffolk Lent Assizes Court on charges of Highway Robbery on 21 March 1816 and his sentence was committed to transportation to Australia.
 On 8 March 1817 Wells arrived in Sydney aboard the convict ship "Fame".
 In the 1822 Census it is revealed that he was living in Liverpool and working for the "Town Gang".
 On 28 April 1827 Wells was granted a Ticket of Leave within the District of Sydney however this was cancelled on 11 April 1828 when he was charged with 'being of Idle Character and found in an improper house at an unreasonable hour, when he was charged with robbing a man of his watch".
 Wells' Ticket of Leave was re-issued as a Ticket of Redemption on 2 January 1832.

 Having been granted a Ticket of leave Wells was a free man to pursue an independent occupation.
-On 1 July 1830 Wells purchased a Hotel License for the Kings Rams in George St, Parramatta and held that license until 1836.
+On 1 July 1830 Wells purchased a Hotel License for the Kings Rams in George Street, Parramatta and held that license until 1836.

 Wells was confirmed a government land grant on 14 May 1836 for the site of the Lord Nelson Hotel in The Rocks.
 On this land Wells built himself a conventional 2 storey colonial home on the north-west corner of Kent and Argyle Streets.
 In 1838 Wells took up the licence of a hotel diagonally opposite his own house, known first as Sailors Return and then as The Quarryman's Arms.
 On 6 June 1842 Wells opened his own home as the Lord Nelson Hotel.
 Wells licensed the Lord Nelson from 1842 until 1860 and it remained in the Wells family until 1884.